IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 .. ...........................................................................
 .. © Copyright IBM Corporation 2025                                          .
 ..
-This file (collections-requirements.rxt) should be contributed by all
+This files (collections-requirements.rxt) contents should be contributed by
-.. collections discussing their particular requirements.
+.. all collections discussing their particular requirements.
 For the most part,
 ..
 I have kept this general but each team will need to identify their
 .. collection versions, control & managed node dependencies and create a unique
 .. reference, for example the reference I am using is `ibm-zos-core-dependency-matrix`